Printy-Studios/mini-task/README.md

 ## Commands

-`minitask` - Run the CLI
+`minitask` - Run the interactive CLI.

 `minitask new [name] --description|d|desc --status|s --priority|p --tags|-t --id` -
 Create a new issue.
-If no name is specified, an interactive issue creator is opened, otherwise a new issue is created automatically from provided args
+If no name is specified, an interactive issue creator is opened, otherwise a new issue is created automatically from provided args.

 `minitask edit [id|name|description] --name --description --status --priority --tags --id` - Edit an existing issue, selecting by either `id`, `name` or `description`.
 If multiple